Snowflake-Labs/semantic-model-generator/README.md

 ## Local Setup

-Localy usage of the Streamlit app offers Snowflake connections via Snowflake [connections.toml](add link) OR [environment variables](add link).
+Localy usage of the Streamlit app offers Snowflake connections via [Snowflake connections.toml](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect#connecting-using-the-connections-toml-file) OR environment variables.
 The app will first check for a connections.toml before using environment variables.
 Please follow the setup for your desired method and continue to [Start Local Streamlit App](start-local-streamlit-app) once completed.

 ### Setup connections.toml (Option 1)
-[add instructions for this]
+The Snowflake Python connector lets you add connection definitions to a connections.toml configuration file.
+A connection definition refers to a collection of connection-related parameters.
+Snowflake Python libraries currently support TOML version 1.0.0.

+Please follow these [instructions](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect#connecting-using-the-connections-toml-file) to create the appropriate connections.toml file.
+For convenience, we recommend setting the desired connection as your default.

 ### Environment Variables (Option 2)
 At minimum, the below environment variables are required if using this method to connect to Snowflake.